 Let’s say that you are going to go through, you know you’re going to double your money 20 times throughout a lifetime.
 All right, so you got $1,000 Now you’re going to double it 20 times.
 All right, let’s just walk through this thousand dollars is 2-4-8-16-32-64,000.
 Right?
 Hundred 128,000 to 256,000 to 512,000 over a million.
 That’s 10 doubles.
 Then 2,000,004 million, 8,000,016 million 64 million hundred 28,000,300.
 And whatever that is 250,000,500 million $1 billion $1,000 doubled 20 times is a billion dollars.
 Now think about that for a second, if you take this thousand dollars, and instead of buying a new whatever.
 Putting it away where you could double it 20 times in your lifetime as Buffett has.
 He has done much better than that.

 If you just took $1,000 and bought a refrigerator with it.
 And that refrigerator 30 or 40 years later, cost you almost a billion dollars.
 Please wake up and understand what I am saying, this is not pie in the sky, this is real!

-So the power of compounding is crazy, in terms of making you wealthy.
+The power of compounding is crazy, in terms of making you wealthy.
 Yeah, you might not double 20 times they only double 10 times it becomes a million dollars.
-You really want to give up a million dollars to have a refrigerator?
+Do you want to give up a million dollars to have a refrigerator?
 I don’t think so!
 So now I’d love to hear from you guys.
 Do you have investing goals set for yourself?
-How much of your income to you take off the top for savings?
+How much of your income do you take off the top for savings?
 Are you on a budget?

-So leave a comment below with your answer and I’ll be sure to follow up with you.
+So, leave a comment below with your answer and I’ll be sure to follow up with you.
 And thanks for reading this article.
 Now go play.
-So if you enjoyed this article and you feel it was valuable in teaching you more about investing when you’re young please share it with someone.
+If you enjoyed this article and you feel it was valuable in teaching you more about investing when you’re young please share it with someone.